 Virginia has some of the best stargazing on the East Coast, with many wide-open spaces free of light pollution and high-tech observatories that are open to the public.
 Plan a Virginia stargazing trip near you and channel your inner astronomer.

-Know Before You Go: Social distancing and face masks are required to attend stargazing events.
-Be sure to check safety protocols and special requirements before you go.
-Also, be sure to check the forecast before you go as stargazing activities are weather dependent.
+Know Before You Go: Be sure to check the forecast before you go as stargazing activities are weather dependent.

 DARK SKY PARKS & DESTINATIONS

 Free of light pollution and development, Shenandoah National Park is a premier destination for stargazing in Virginia.
 The park offers Exploring The Skies astronomy presentations, Night Skies programs with amateur astronomers on select Fridays from April-October, and Twilight Hiking with Shenandoah Mountain Guides.

 Virginia has the most Dark Sky Parks east of the Mississippi with Shenandoah National Park and four state parks officially designated International Dark Sky Parks by the International Dark-Sky Association (IDA).
 Staunton River State Park, James River State Park, Natural Bridge State Park, and Sky Meadows State Park have strict outdoor lighting policies to ensure exceptionally dark skies, which draw stargazers to astronomy programs throughout the year.

 Photo Credit: Trevor Mahlmann, @tmahlmann

 Assateague Island National Seashore, a non-developed beach, offers completely dark skies perfect for admiring stars, meteor showers, and comets.
 Add a visit to Chincoteague’s NASA Wallops Flight Facility to see NASA’s primary facility for launching suborbital missions, including sounding rockets and scientific balloons.
 Tours of the facility are available for organized groups with reservations.